 you experience more than one of these risk

 Older age • Family history • High salt intake • Lack of exercise • Obesity

 Testing for CVD

 If you are aware that you are currently living an unhealthy lifestyle, now is the time to act.
 A single test can identify your cholesterol levels, with advice on lifestyle changes to minimise your risk of stroke.

-Heart Health is available at-home or in-clinic.
+Heart Health is available as a convenient at-home test.

 Cause 2 – Genetic Defects/Disorders

 Genetic factors play a role in high blood pressure, stroke, and other related cardiac conditions.
 People with a family history of stroke are likely to share common factors that increase their risk.
 Several genetic disorders can increase your risk of stroke, including: